jromie0924/catdroool-shipping/README.md

 just push          # build, tag, push to ECR
 ```

 The task definition points at the `latest` tag, so a push is enough.
-Run `just deploy-infra`
+Run `just deploy-prod`
 only when the template itself changes.

 ### Report archive